4duck7/TheZeppelinGame/README.md

 [Ludum Dare 46](https://ldjam.com/events/ludum-dare/46/) took place from Saturday April 18th to Tuesday April 21st, 2020 As I was just 16 yo and I had some experience developing simple games with Unity before, I decided to give it a try.
 It was my first ever game jam tbh.
-The theme for it was "keep it alive"
+The theme for it was "keep it alive".

 Official project page: https://ldjam.com/events/ludum-dare/46/the-zeppelin